 The first services held at Honeywood, then Yorkshire Settlement, originated in a log building built by pioneers as a school house and also for church purposes.
-This building, which was used by all denominations, was built in 1856 and was situated on the grounds now used as a cemetery,
+This building, which was used by all denominations, was built in 1856 and was situated on the grounds now used as a cemetery.

-Not having any resident ministers, services were held by circuit riders of varying denominations.
+Not having any resident ministers, services were held by circuit on the Fifth Line. riders of varying denominations.
 This form of worship was continued until 1865, when the Wesleyan Methodists being the strongest denomination built a church as a Methodist chapel.
-The services in this church were conducted by Rev. Mr. Fox who resided at Horning's Mills.
+The services in this church were conducted by Rev. Mr. Fox who resided at Horning's Circuit independent with at Monsfield.